LazyCatMimi/database-test/README.md

 backend:
 you will mostly be editing `index.js` and some more js files in `/routes` folder

+other notes:
+* you need to end the backend process and start it up again every time after you made a change.
+I'll figure how to make nodemon work so it will do it automatically a bit later!

 --------------------------------------------------------
 Backend Installation notes
 backend todo